nu-radio/NuRadioMC/README.md

 * C. Glaser, S. Barwick, "An improved trigger for Askaryan radio detectors", [JINST 16 (2021) 05, T05001](https://doi.org/10.1088/1748-0221/16/05/T05001), [arXiv:2011.12997](https://arxiv.org/abs/2011.12997)
 * RNO-G collaboration, "Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G)", [JINST 16 (2021) 03, P03025](https://doi.org/10.1088/1748-0221/16/03/P03025) [arXiv:2010.12279](https://arxiv.org/abs/2010.12279)
 * ARIANNA collaboration, "Probing the angular and polarization reconstruction of the ARIANNA detector at the South Pole", [JINST 15 (2020) 09, P09039](https://doi.org/10.1088/1748-0221/15/09/P09039), [arXiv:2006.03027](https://arxiv.org/abs/2006.03027)

+If you want to keep up to date, consider signing up to the following email lists:
+ * user email list, will be used to announce new versions and major improvements etc. Subscribe via https://lists.uu.se/sympa/subscribe/physics-astro-nuradiomc
+ * developer email list, will be used to discuss the future development of NuRadioMC/Reco.
+Subscribe via: https://lists.uu.se/sympa/subscribe/physics-astro-nuradiomc-dev